Talk to us 01204 238 046

 our experts

 In the UK, charities may find themselves subject to public procurement rules in certain circumstances.
 The determining factor is whether a charity meets the criteria to be classified as a "contracting authority."
-If classified as such, the charity must comply with the Public Contracts Regulations 2015 (PCR 2015) when conducting tenders.
+If classified as such, the charity must comply with the Public Contracts Regulations 2015 (PCR 2015) - soon to be the Procurement Act, when conducting tenders.

 A charity may be considered a "contracting authority" if it meets any of the following conditions: